 VAT in Germany

-A Danish company which sets up operations or expands its sales in Germany will get new opportunities regarding VAT – along with new challenges.
-For instance, the EU regulations on remote sales, online trading and e-commerce play an important role.
+A Danish or another Scandinavian company that sets up operations or expands its sales in Germany has new opportunities regarding VAT – but also new challenges.
+For instance, the EU regulations on remote sales, online trading and e-commerce are playing a greater role.

-To many of our customers, VAT on second-hand goods is also important.
-Dantax has been around since 1986 and constantly monitors the VAT development.
-A minor change at one side of the border can have important repercussions on sales at the other side.
+Differential VAT rates are also important to many of our customers.
+Since its formation in 1986 Dantax has constantly monitored VAT developments.
+A minor change on one side of the border can have important repercussions on sales on the other side.

 The new EU one-stop-shop VAT regulations makes VAT registration and reporting easier.
-But consultancy on VAT matters becomes even more important – for instance in questions like: Can I still register for VAT in Germany? – Are there any benefits in having a VAT warehouse? – Which country is liable for payment of VAT? – Which is the correct VAT rate?
+But advice on VAT matters is becoming even more important – for instance with regard to questions such as: Can I still register for VAT in Germany? – Are there any benefits in having a VAT warehouse? – In which country is VAT charged? – Which is the correct VAT rate?

 The general VAT rate in Germany is 19%, except for VAT on foods, books and magazines, for which the rate is 7%.
-VAT conditions can be difficult enough to keep track of as it is.
-And in the case of cross-border Danish-German VAT conditions, things can become even more complicated.
-Danish and German VAT rules are not identical – in fact there are some significant differences between the two regimes.
+Maintaining an overview of the VAT regulations and always keeping up to date is a challenge in itself.
+It can become even more complicated where cross-border Danish/Scandinavian-German VAT regulations are involved.,.
+VAT rules are not identical in Germany compared to Denmark or other Scandinavian countries – in fact there are some significant differences between the regimes.

-For many people, the actual registration and reporting of VAT in Germany is very important, but at Dantax we can cope with far more than that.
+Many people only focus on the actual registration and reporting of VAT in Germany is very important, but Dantax provides far more than that.

 - VAT registration